 In the event that eir proposes to remove a public payphone, they must notify ComReg at least eight weeks in advance of the proposed removal and must also post a notice on the public payphone for at least six weeks in advance of its proposed removal, informing users of their intention to remove it and the date of its proposed removal.

 eir offered consumers the chance to order a printed phonebook between 1 April 2019 and 30 June 2019, and consumers were able to order by phone, post or email.
+2,354 requests were made for the printed directory .
 The phonebook was made available either free of charge for collection at an eir store, or delivered to an address at the cost of €4.70, between 1 September 2019 and 31 October 2019.

 ComReg consulted again in 2019, in light of the demand for the printed directory and the available alternatives including the eir phonebook online, ComReg decided that no designation was required at this time.
 An electronic directory is made available to all end-users via https://www.eirphonebook.ie/

 Additionally, in accordance with Regulation 17(1) of the Universal Service Regulations, for those subscribers who are unable to use this directory because of a vision impairment and/or have difficulty reading the directory, undertakings must provide special directory enquiry arrangements to allow the use of a directory enquiry service free of charge, once certification of disability is provided by a registered medical practitioner or by an appropriate agent.

 This service is provided by eir for relevant undertakings’ subscribers, via 196.
 You must first register for this service either by calling Freefone 1800 574 574 or accessing the registration form PDF.